 At the hospital

-Analysis companies can also help provide insights for commissioners who plan NHS services, to compare performance between different hospitals.
+Analysis companies can also help provide insights for teams who plan NHS services, to compare performance between different hospitals.

 Companies will only be given access to the minimum amount of identifiable data.
 Usually data will be de-personalised, and coded so it looks something like this: